Juan Pablo Vojvoda: Fortaleza

 On 4 May 2021, Vojvoda was appointed head coach of Campeonato Brasileiro Série A club Fortaleza.
 He won the first title of his career late in the month, as the club defeated rivals Ceará to lift the 2021 Campeonato Cearense.

 Vojvoda led Fortaleza to their first ever qualification to the Copa Libertadores, after finishing in an impressive fourth position in the 2021 Série A. He lifted a second consecutive title of the Cearense in 2022, and also won the year's Copa do Nordeste.

-Vojvoda led Fortaleza to a second consecutive Libertadores qualification after finishing eighth in the 2022 Série A, despite ending the first round of the tournament in the last position.
+Vojvoda led Fortaleza to a second consecutive Libertadores qualification after finishing eighth in the 2022 Série A, despite ending the first round of the tournament in last position.
 He renewed his contract with the club until 2024 on 18 November 2022, and won the 2023 Campeonato Cearense, his fourth accolade while in charge of Leão.

 On 14 July 2025, Vojvoda was sacked from Fortaleza after a nine-winless match run.

 Santos

-On 22 August 2025, Vojvoda was announced as head coach of fellow Brazilian top tier side Santos on a contract until December 2026.
+On 22 August 2025, Vojvoda was announced as head coach of fellow Brazilian top-tier side Santos on a contract until December 2026.
+He avoided relegation with the club, but was sacked on 19 March 2026, hours after a 2–1 home loss to Internacional which led him to a run of seven winless matches.

 Personal life

-Born in Argentina, Vojvoda is of Croatian and Italian descent, and holds an Italian passport.
+Born in Argentina, Vojvoda is of Croatian and Italian descent and holds an Italian passport.